hamzakhan2507/policy-data-insight/README.md

 # Energy Insecurity in U.S. Households (RECS 2020)

+## A data-driven exploration of energy insecurity risk across race, income, and region

 ## 🔹 Project Summary

 This project analyzes household energy insecurity in the United States using data from the U.S. Energy Information Administration's Residential Energy Consumption Survey (RECS) 2020.
 "Any Energy Insecurity" as defined by RECS includes one or more of the following experiences: receiving a disconnect notice, reducing or forgoing basic necessities to pay energy bills, or keeping the home at an unsafe temperature.
 This project investigates "Any Energy Insecurity" across these dimensions, with particular focus on **disconnection notices**.
 By examining variations in energy insecurity across income brackets, racial and ethnic groups, housing construction vintages, and census regions, the study leverages statistical modeling, geospatial mapping, and interactive visualizations to reveal where and among whom the risks are greatest.
 The insights generated aim to guide more equitable energy assistance policies and interventions that address affordability and access challenges.

+## ❓ Research Questions

+* How does energy insecurity vary by race and income across U.S. regions?
+* Which census divisions experience the highest disconnection rates?
+* Can income and race reliably predict disconnection frequency?

 ## 📊 Project Goals